 In fact, the Irish capital has become so popular with newcomers since the upturn in the city’s economic prospects that the demand for housing has skyrocketed.
 This, in turn, drove prices up to an extent where many locals can’t even afford to live in the city anymore.
 However, despite the pricey cost of living, the quality of life in Ireland remains excellent, and the people, culture and lifestyle outweigh many of life’s difficulties.

-Below are some of the pros and cons of living in Ireland.
+Below are some pros and cons of moving to Ireland.

 Accommodation in Ireland